 Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA’s Service Sections.
 The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.
 Interpretation: Due to the nature of withdrawal management programs, individuals seeking treatment may not have the opportunity to address trauma history and/or recent incidents of trauma during the assessment process.
-Interpretation: Vulnerable populations, such as youth that are lesbian, gay, bisexual, transgender, and questioning (LGBTQ), are at high risk of violence and harassment while in residential placement.
-The organization should consider these factors to ensure these youth are safe and welcomed by staff.
-Interpretation: Personnel that conduct evaluations should be aware of the indicators of a potential trafficking victim, including, but not limited to: evidence of mental, physical, or sexual abuse; physical exhaustion; working long hours; living with employer or many people in confined area; unclear family relationships; heightened sense of fear or distrust of authority; presence of older significant other or pimp; loyalty or positive feelings towards an abuser; inability or fear of making eye contact; chronic running away or homelessness; possession of excess amounts of cash or hotel keys; and inability to provide a local address or information about parents.
+Interpretation: Vulnerable populations, such as people who are lesbian, gay, bisexual, transgender, and questioning (LGBTQ), are at high risk of violence and harassment while in residential placement.
+The organization should consider these factors to ensure all people are safe and welcomed by staff and residents.
+When exploring gender identity and sexual orientation personnel should use inclusive language and ask open-ended questions that prompt discussion, help establish rapport, and allow for self-disclosure of gender identity, preferred pronouns, and sexual orientation.
+Information shared should be used to inform service planning, when appropriate, and should only be included in written plans when explicit consent is given.
+Names and pronouns identified by the person should always be used.
+Interpretation: Personnel that conduct assessments should be aware of the indicators of a potential trafficking victim, including, but not limited to: evidence of mental, physical, or sexual abuse; physical exhaustion; working long hours; living with employer or many people in confined area; unclear family relationships; heightened sense of fear or distrust of authority; presence of older significant other or pimp; loyalty or positive feelings towards an abuser; inability or fear of making eye contact; chronic running away or homelessness; possession of excess amounts of cash or hotel keys; and inability to provide a local address or information about parents.
 Several tools are available to help identify a potential victim of trafficking and determine next steps toward an appropriate course of treatment.
 Examples of these tools include, but are not limited to, the Rapid Screening Tool for Child Trafficking and the Comprehensive Screening and Safety Tool for Child Trafficking.

 Examples: Organizations serving young children can tailor the assessment process to meet the age and developmental level of the service population.
 Assessments may include an evaluation of factors that impact the child’s social and emotional well-being (e.g., family characteristics), an observation of the child’s behavior, and/or a thorough health and developmental history.
 Examples: Factors that can impact group living success can include: